 Outlier of a long running family tradition in architecture, indiscriminately curious, Stefano Kalonaris takes a good look at everything life throws at him.
 Life-long undecided, lately decided (!!!) to focus on decision-making processes and Sonic Arts.
 He is a seasoned performer and avid researcher of a myriad musical styles and cultures.
 Stefano is particularly keen on sound (including its absence), mathematics (including counting calories), languages (including programming ones), and good dark chocolate.
-Stefano is currently a PhD candidate at the Sonic Arts Research Centre, Queen’s University Belfast, UK.
+Stefano holds a PhD from the Sonic Arts Research Centre, Queen’s University Belfast, UK.

 He previously studied at the Conservatoire P. Mascagni (Livorno, Italy), the Guildhall School of Music and Drama (London, UK), the D.A.M.S.
 (Bologna, Italy) and at S.I.M.
 (School for Improvisational Music, Brooklyn, NYC, USA).
 His mentors/teachers have included: Tim Berne, Ralph Alessi, Drew Gress, Ravi Coltrane, Vijay Iyer, Joe Diorio, Robert Brightmore, Carlo Mascilli-Migliorini, John Parricelli, Simon Purcell, Scott Stroman, Barak Schmool.